pcmichaud/micro/source/invest.rst

 :math:`L_4` 0     50    50
 =========== ===== ===== =======

 In the lab, lots will prefer L1 to L2 and then L4 to L3.
-But this is a violation of expected utility for any prior someone might have about the proportion of white and black balls.
+But this is a violation of expected utility for any prior someone might have about the proportion of white and black balls (you can verify this easily).
 Both L1 and L4 have no ambiguity regarding payoffs while both L2 and L3 do.
 Hence, subjects exhibit ambiguity aversion.

 One way to account for ambiguity aversion is to consider so-called multiple-prior models (Gilboa and Schmeider, 1989).
 In such models, agents are not sure what the distribution of risk is.
 For each state :math:`s` the probability could take :math:`M` possible values, :math:`P^m = {p_s^m}_{m=1,...,M}`.
 They attach a probability :math:`q_m` that each distribution is the correct one.
-Under expected utility, this uncertainty does not matter because this is nothing else than a compound lottery.
+Under expected utility, this uncertainty does not matter because this is nothing else than a compound lottery and expected utility is linear in the probabilities.
+Hence, this just leads to a different weighting of the same final utilities in each states of the world.
 Hence, choices should still respect axioms of expected utility.
 An extreme form of ambiguity aversion preferences takes the form,

 .. math::

    V = \min_{m=1}^M \sum_{s=1}^S p_s^m u(w_s)

 These are called maximin preferences.
 The investor considers the worst possible distribution in terms of expected utility.
 One can easily show that these can explain the pattern L1 preferred to L2 and L4 to L3 above.
 A smooth version of ambiguity aversion was proposed by `Kilbanoff, Marinacci and Mukerji (KMM) (2005) <https://www-jstor-org.proxy2.hec.ca/stable/3598753?seq=1#metadata_info_tab_contents>`_.
 If an investor has such preferences, the end result is that the investor is less likely to participate in the stock market if his priors are diffuse (the worst distribution is pretty bad in terms of investment results).
+She will also invest less in stocks.

 But how to measure ambiguity aversion? `Dimmock et al. (2016) <https://www-sciencedirect-com.proxy2.hec.ca/science/article/pii/S0304405X16000040>`_ propose a matching probability strategy.
 They provide subjects with a choice between,